dnnsoftware/Dnn.Evoq.LiquidContent.Samples.Public/AI.NLP/README.md

 # NODE EXPRESSJS REACT AUTO TAGGING APPLICATION
-This auto tagging application is a demonstration of how a user can automatically generate tags for liquid content using a combination of machine learning and a natural langauge library for for JavaScript in a NodeJS application that serves a React front-end.
+This auto tagging application is a demonstration of how a user can automatically generate tags for [Liquid Content](http://www.dnnsoftware.com/cms-features/about-liquid-content) using a combination of machine learning and a natural langauge library for for JavaScript in a NodeJS application that serves a React front-end.
 By using already existing liquid content items, tags can be autoamtically generated from a local model hosted on the NodeJS server.

 ## On Initial Launch
 ``` You will notice that there are no tags associated to the blog post pulled from liquid content```